AslerRoca/Deep-CXR-Score/README.md

 #### Visualization of activation maps (Grad-CAM)

 Grad-CAM was used to visualize model attention (thesis reference: 52).
 The pretrained ResNet-50 was run on all test-set x-rays, attention maps were computed from the fourth convolutional layer (feeding lobar predictions), and maps were aligned, normalized, and averaged across the test cohort to create a composite activation map.

-### Centroid-based PFT-predicted MRI perfusion score

-A centroid classifier clustered PFT measurements into 13 groups.
-New observations were assigned to the nearest training centroid using Euclidean distance.
-Because clinical records included three patterns—(1) both ppFEV1 and LCI, (2) ppFEV1 only, (3) LCI only—separate centroid classifiers were trained and tested for each scenario, allowing selection based on available PFT data.

-### Hybrid-predicted score combining chest x-ray and PFT

-The final system integrates both approaches.
-The ResNet-50 provides primary predictions from chest x-ray.
-When at least one lung function metric (LCI or ppFEV1) is available, the centroid classifier is used to estimate MRI perfusion score as a complementary component.
-Reported hybrid results include only cases where the MRI score corresponds with both chest x-ray and at least one PFT metric.

 ---